Croat–Bosniak War: First incidents

 In June 1992 the VRS launched Operation Corridor against HV-HVO forces in Bosnian Posavina to secure an open road between Belgrade, Banja Luka and Knin.
 The VRS captured Modriča on 28 June, Derventa on 4–5 July and Odžak on 12 July.
 The outnumbered Croat forces were reduced to isolated positions in Bosanski Brod and Orašje, but were able to repel VRS attacks during August and September.
 In early October 1992, VRS managed to break through Croat lines and capture Bosanski Brod.
 HV/HVO withdrew their troops north across the Sava River.
-Croats and Bosniaks blamed each other for the defeats against the VRS.
+Croats and Muslims blamed each other for the defeats by the VRS.
 The Bosnian government suspected that a Croat-Serb cease-fire was brokered, while the Croats objected that the ARBiH was not helping them in Croat-majority areas.
 By late 1992, Herzeg-Bosnia lost a significant part of its territory to VRS.
 The territory under the authority of Herzeg-Bosnia became limited to Croat ethnic areas in around 16% of Bosnia and Herzegovina.
-The VRS successes in northern Bosnia resulted in increasing numbers of Bosniak refugees fleeing south towards the HVO-held regions of central Bosnia.
+The VRS successes in northern Bosnia resulted in increasing numbers of Muslim refugees fleeing south towards the HVO-held regions of central Bosnia.
 In Bugojno and Travnik, Croats found themselves reduced practically overnight from around half the local population to a small minority.

 In the latter half of 1992, foreign Mujahideen hailing mainly from North Africa and the Middle East began to arrive in central Bosnia and set up camps for combatant training with the intent of helping their "Muslim brothers" against the Serbs.
-These foreign volunteers were primarily organized into an umbrella detachment of the 7th Muslim Brigade (made up of native Bosniaks) of the ARBiH in Zenica.
+These foreign volunteers were primarily organized into an umbrella detachment of the 7th Muslim Brigade (made up of native Muslims) of the ARBiH in Zenica.
 Initially, the Mujahideen gave basic necessities including food to local Muslims.
-When the Croat–Bosniak conflict began they joined the ARBiH in battles against the HVO.
+When the Croat–Muslim conflict began they joined the ARBiH in battles against the HVO.